 You may find these baby puzzles and other similar resources, at rummage sales and local baby stores.

-These lovely two-piece puzzles will introduce toddlers to the concept of putting a picture together.
 Preschoolers who can't do puzzles can also benefit from going back to these basic puzzles and working on their skills.

-Toddlers get soooooo much satisfaction out of completing the pictures.
-Start by giving just one puzzle at a time.
+I've looked up a few on Amazon that are similar to the ones I used with my own kids.
 The beauty of these sets of puzzles for 1 year olds, is that there are a number of different two-piece puzzles in each box, so your toddler will get lots and lots of practice at completing pictures.

 This is a pic of one of my toddlers attempting a 4 piece puzzle when he was 2 years old!
 He had lots and lots of practice with peg puzzles and two piece puzzles, so he understood how puzzles worked, and enjoyed the challenge of four piece puzzles.